432 Park Avenue: CIM Group investment

 In January 2010, CIM Group agreed to pay $305 million for the complete development site including 434 Park Avenue and 38, 40, 44 and 50 East 57th Street while keeping Macklowe involved as a partner.
 The investment by CIM allowed Macklowe to repay the senior-most tranche 90 cents on the dollar while the junior-most tranches were completely wiped out.
 At the time, the site was considered one of New York's most valuable due to its location between East 56th and 57th Streets on the west side of Park Avenue.
 Citigroup's private banking arm raised an additional $415 million in equity for the project from high-net-worth individuals who invested $1 million to $5 million each.
 Another $100 million in equity came from CIM's existing institutional investor clients.
 Following the investment, CIM continued to expand the development site, purchasing 46 East 57th Street for $42.5 million in January 2011.

 CIM and Macklowe were sued by Franck Muller in September 2010 after the company tried to evict the watch retailer from their space at 38 East 57th Street that Macklowe had purchased several years earlier for over $60 million.
 The building was master-leased to a real estate investment company, Sovereign Partners, who in turn had subleased the ground floor and mezzanine space to Franck Muller until 2018.
 CIM and Macklowe had purchased that master lease for $5.35 million in November 2008, making a CIM-owned company Franck Muller's new landlord.
 Subsequently, CIM and Macklowe had the building reappraised by Cushman & Wakefield who determined that the fair market rent for the space was $1.4 million per year, higher than the rent initially agreed to by Sovereign Partners.
-However, the CIM-owned company that had purchased Sovereign Partner's lease failed to pay this increased rent, leading to an event of default under the lease and allowing CIM and Macklowe to begin the eviction process.
+However, the CIM-owned company that had purchased Sovereign Partners' lease failed to pay this increased rent, leading to an event of default under the lease and allowing CIM and Macklowe to begin the eviction process.
 Franck Muller objected, claiming that CIM was essentially choosing not to pay itself the increased rent and manufacturing an excuse to evict the CIM-owned master lessee and in turn Franck Muller, the sublessee.
 In October, a New York Supreme Court ordered the case be determined through arbitration instead.

+The developers received a $30 million mortgage from Pacific Northwestern Bank on the site in early April 2011.
+Later that month, CIM filed dummy permits for a 5-story office building in order to begin excavation work on the site.
+Macklowe, speaking at a real estate conference that May, claimed the building would be "monumental" and a "capstone" to his career.